statiagov/gesmew/guides/content/user/overview.md

 * Abandoned Carts
 * Abandon Rate
 * Abandoned Revenue
-* Abandoned Average Order Value
+* Abandoned Average Inspection Value

 Clicking on the star next to the name of any of these reports adds it to what is shown when you click the Overview tab.
 You can also click on the name of the report to see a more detailed breakdown of the aggregate information.
 For example, here is the detailed metrics for a sample store's Conversion Rate: